The CHFA East show in Toronto unwrapped new twists on prevailing food trends, providing inspiration for product development.

 During your next brainstorming session for new product concepts, consider novel ingredients to satisfy your target consumer’s needs.

-As a packaged foods consultant, Birgit Blain transforms food into retail-ready products.
-Her experience includes 17 years with Loblaw Brands and President’s Choice®.
+Birgit Blain helps food brands prepare their products for retail sale – from strategy to finished packaging.
+Her experience includes 17 years with Loblaw Brands, managing a President’s Choice® portfolio.
 Contact her at Birgit@BBandAssoc.com or learn more at www.BBandAssoc.com

 © Birgit Blain